 Available for Touring in the 2019/2020 season.

 HEATHER RAFFO is an award-winning playwright and actress.
 She is the author and solo performer of the play 9 PARTS OF DESIRE, which The New Yorker called “an example of how art can remake the world”.
-The play ran off-Broadway for nine months and has played across the U.S. and internationally for over a decade.
-Her libretto for the opera FALLUJAH, was first heard as part of Kennedy Center’s International Theater Festival.
-It then premiered at Long Beach Opera and moved to New York City Opera in 2016.
-A film was made both of the opera as well as a documentary released on KCET titled Fallujah: Art, Healing and PTSD.
+Her libretto for the opera FALLUJAH, was first heard as part of The Kennedy Center’s International Theater Festival prior to its premiere at Long Beach Opera and subsequent production with New York City Opera. .
 Raffo is the recipient of multiple grants from the Doris Duke Charitable Foundation to use theater as a means of bridge building between her Eastern and Western cultures.
 She continues to grow her storytelling workshop, Places of Pilgrimage, taking it to universities and community centers across America and the Middle East.

-SHAKESPEARE TEHATRE COMPANY
+SHAKESPEARE THEATRE COMPANY

-Recipient of the 2012 Regional Theatre Tony Award®, the Shakespeare Theatre Company (STC) has become one of the nation’s leading theatre companies, synonymous with artistic excellence and making classical theatre more accessible.
+Recipient of the 2012 Regional Theatre Tony Award®, the Shakespeare Theatre Company (STC) has become synonymous with artistic excellence and making classical theatre more accessible.
 Under the leadership of Artistic Director Michael Kahn and Managing Director Chris Jennings, STC’s innovative approach to Shakespeare and other classic playwrights has earned it the reputation as the nation’s premier classical theatre company.
-By focusing on works with profound themes, complex characters and poetic language written by Shakespeare, his contemporaries and playwrights he influenced, the Company’s artistic mission is unique among theatre companies: to present theatre of scope and size in an imaginative, skillful and accessible American style that honors the playwrights’ language and intentions while viewing their work through a 21st-century lens.
+The Company’s artistic mission is unique among theatre companies: to present theatre of scope and size in an imaginative, skillful and accessible American style that honors the playwrights’ language and intentions while viewing their work through a 21st-century lens.

 www.shakespearetheatre.org